qinwf/awesome-R/README.md

 ## Websites

 * [R-project](http://www.r-project.org/) - The R Project for Statistical Computing.
+* [R Weekly](https://rweekly.org) - Weekly updates about R and Data Science.
+R Weekly is openly developed on GitHub.
 * [R Bloggers](http://www.r-bloggers.com/) - There are people scattered across the Web who blog about R. This is simply an aggregator of many of those feeds.
 * [DataCamp](https://www.datacamp.com/) - Learn R data analytics online.
 * [Quick-R](http://www.statmethods.net/) - An excellent quick reference.